 How long does an edit take?

-A developmental edit takes approximately three weeks for a manuscript of around 100,000 words.
-An editorial report is marginally quicker, and a beta read would take about two weeks for a similar length of manuscript.
+A developmental edit takes approximately three to four weeks for a manuscript of around 100,000 words.
+An editorial report is marginally quicker, and a critique would take about two weeks for a similar length of manuscript.
 I am often booked up in advance.
-I also only take on one editing project per month at most.
+I also only take on one editing project per month, at most, so please make sure you inquire ahead of when you need the work.

 How do you handle payment?